KaufmanDeveloper/labyrinth-game/Story/Outline.md

 - "Magic" is used through artifacts which is just technology from the ancient humans that used "Intention" as a driver.
 (Supposed to use an enhancer chip to use artifacts but humans evolved over time to be able to use them without)
 - You are Jem, a skilled healer with a Regeneration Staff.
 You are much more however as you have the ability to interface with ancient technology better than any other.
 You find this out through the different story paths.
 - After going through all story paths, you wake in the morning after the assault on Terra Manus and have knowledge of going through all of them.
+- A pandemic is taking place, and Queen Igna gets sick with it, assumed to die before recovery

 ### Somnium Labyrinth